dsc-courses/dsc10-2025-su/syllabus.md

 student if you feel that you know the answer – this is a great way to strengthen your understanding of the material.

-Please use Ed **instead of email**, as this helps us keep all course-related communication in one place.
-In particular, don't send course staff questions about course content over email/social media – Ed is the place for that.
+Please use Campuswire **instead of email**, as this helps us keep all course-related communication in one place.
+In particular, don't send course staff questions about course content over email/social media – Campuswire is the place for that.

 ---